tajhlande/lmae/README.md

     [openweather]
     ow_api_key=0123456789abcdef0123456789abcdef

-To run the weather app on a virtual LED display in your developtment environment:
+To run the weather app on a virtual LED display in your venv-activated developtment environment:

-    sudo venv/bin/python weather_app.py -v
+    python weather_app.py -v

 If successful, you should see something like the following, depending on current conditions:

 ![Weather app screenshot](images/doc/weather_app_screenshot.png)

-To run it on the real LED display, omit the `-v` parameter.
+To run it on the real LED display:

+    sudo venv/bin/python weather_app.py

 --------
 A previous iteration of the weather app used the Visual Crossing API, and the VX API client